When

 inherited

-father's
+his father's

-fortune,
+fortune, but

-reaching
+on reaching

-he found
+London he

 solicitor